Charles Carnegie, 11th Earl of Southesk: Early life and marriage

 Charles Alexander Carnegie was born on 23 September 1893 in Edinburgh, Scotland.
 His father was the 10th Earl of Southesk, the son of the 9th Earl of Southesk and Lady Catherine Hamilton Noel.
 His mother was Ethel Mary Elizabeth Bannerman.
 When his father succeeded to the earldom in 1905 he was styled Lord Carnegie as the eldest son of the Earl of Southesk.
 Lord Carnegie was educated at Ludgrove School and Eton College.
-He later joined the British Army and received a commission in the Scots Guard.
+He later joined the British Army and received a commission in the Scots Guards.
 In 1917, he served as an aide-de-camp to the Viceroy of India.

 On 12 November 1923 he married Princess Maud at the Royal Military Chapel, Wellington Barracks, London.
 Princess Maud was the younger daughter of the Alexander Duff, 1st Duke of Fife and Louise, Princess Royal.
 Following their marriage, Princess Maud ceased to use the title of princess and the style Highness (though she was still legally entitled to them) and was known as Lady Maud Carnegie.
 Together the couple had one child, James George Alexander Bannerman Carnegie, 3rd Duke of Fife, 12th Earl of Southesk (23 September 1929 – 22 June 2015).

-Lord Carnegie was a near neighbour of Archibald Maule Ramsay, living in Arbroath, and joined the Right Club, an anti-semitic group with Nazi sympathies, which had been set up by Ramsay, contributing £5 and promising a further £5 annually; he was made a 'Warden' of the club by Ramsay.
+Lord Carnegie was a near neighbour of Archibald Maule Ramsay, living in Arbroath, and joined the Right Club, a pro-Nazi group which had been set up by Ramsay, contributing £5 and promising a further £5 annually; he was made a 'Warden' of the club by Ramsay.
 Asked about his membership in later life, Southesk professed ignorance of all the aims of the club but praised Ramsay as "a very loyal, patriotic man".